tcwilkinson/caa2015/Paper/Paper.md

 # Free Software challenges the Power of Knowledge

 New practices of publication with the appearance of new information technologies render the knowledge more dynamic [@Vinck2014].
-Wikipedia is the most famous example with content that can be updated, changed, deleted, copied, forked at any time by anyone.
+Wikipedia is the most famous example with content that can be updated, changed, deleted, copied or forked at any time by anyone.
 The last 10 years have seen a complete revaluation of Wikipedia at the University.
 10 years ago, as I saw it in France, it was mostly rejected as "untrustable source".
 Now academics explain how to use it scientifically.

-Even if there is a growing discussion on dynamic publication there are still few examples of work-flows in academia.
+Even if there is a growing discussion on publication of dynamic content there are still few examples of work-flows in academia.
 The model proposed by Kansa and others -- *Push and Publish* -- will certainly have a bright future [@Kansa2014].
 In this model, data are published on-line and may be updated, completed, corrected, cloned after the first online release.
 Repositories and digital archiving enable new dissemination methods.

-By looking at the practice of Free Software, it is easier to ask how authority is established and question the finality of publication.
-Free Software focus not only on the results (the software) but unify operation and the possibility to control, improve and reuse.
-Free Software allows to computational archaeology not only to concentrate on the results but broaden the attention consequently on how evidences are reached.
+By looking at the practice of Free Software, it is easier to ask how authority is established and question the finality of publications.
+Free Software focus esnot only on the results (the software) but unifies operations and the possibility of control, improvement and reuse.
+Free Software allows computational archaeology not only to concentrate on the results but broaden the attention consequently on how evidences are reached.
 This is the only way to reconcile  the ethic of science and the establishing of (computational) facts.
 It's with this sense in mind, that I will turn to the problem of reproducibility for computational archaeology.

 # Reproducibility